Infection Prevention and Control MSc

 Promoting and developing best practice in the field of infection prevention and control is a pressing issue for professionals and the community as a whole.
-The issues facing hospital and community staff one day may well be the same as those confronting environmental health officers the next.
+The issues facing hospital and community staff evolve quickly and IPC practitioners must be equipped to respond appropriately.

 This innovative postgraduate course in Infection Prevention and Control has been designed to help you deal safely and effectively with infection risks.
 You will develop your confidence and expertise in the management and implementation of infection control change.

 If you have to deal with infection as part of your job, or if you’d like to widen your knowledge and be in a position to apply for more senior posts in infection control, the MSc Infection Prevention and Control can help you achieve these goals.

 - The course is delivered online through the university’s virtual learning environment (VLE), enabling you to fit your study around your personal and professional commitments, wherever you are in the world

 - You can choose to study individual modules for continuing professional development (CPD), or work towards the PgCert, PgDip, or full masters degree